jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 (4) A claimant is eligible for the greater of—
   (a) the amount calculated under subclause (2) with the inclusion of earnings as an employee in the calculation; and (b) the amount calculated under subclause (2) with the exclusion of earnings as an employee from the calculation.
-(5) If the claimant's weekly earnings are calculated under subclause (2) with the inclusion of his or her earnings as an employee, the claimant is not also eligible to have his or her weekly earnings calculated under clauses 33 to 36.
+(5) If the claimant's weekly earnings are calculated under subclause (2) with the inclusion of his or her earnings as an employee, the claimant is not also eligible to have his or her weekly earnings calculated under clauses 33 and 34.
 (6) This clause applies to claims for weekly compensation made on or after 1 July 2005, whether made in respect of a period of incapacity that started before the day on which this clause comes into force or that starts on or after that day.
+(7) To avoid doubt, if a claim for weekly compensation is made in respect of a period of incapacity that commenced before 1 July 2005, this clause—
+  (a) applies only to the calculation of weekly earnings for the purposes of weekly compensation that is payable for a period commencing on or after 1 July 2005; and
+  (b) does not authorise an increase to the rate of weekly compensation that is payable for a period before 1 July 2005.

 ### 38A Weekly earnings if self-employed claimant had earnings as a shareholder-employee in the relevant year
 (1) This clause applies if the claimant—